 Importance of an Interview Agenda

 An interview agenda is an essential tool that should be used by everyone organizing job interviews.
 With an effective agenda in place, both the interviewer and potential new recruit can set expectations and stay on track during the interview process.
 An agenda ensures that all important topics are covered, prevents distractions or conversations from deviating into tangents, and helps maximize the time allotted for each hire decision.
-Additionally, by allowing ample time and space to assess a candidate’s skills before making a decision about hiring them, an organized agenda provides the interviewer with a clear view of how each candidate may fit within the organization.
-Finally, having an interview agenda is helpful for keeping candidates feeling at ease during their conversation with you.
-It eliminates any confusion regarding who said what and why certain questions were asked.
-An interview agenda is vital for any successful hiring process.
+The importance of an interview agenda cannot be overstated in the hiring process.
+Here are key reasons why having an interview agenda is crucial:

 Components of an Interview Agenda